jwilk-forks/wayback/wayback-cdx-server/README.md

   * *Advanced Option:* **fastLatest=true** may be set to return *some number* of latest results for an exact match and is faster than the standard last results search.
 The number of results is at least 1 so **limit=-1** implies this setting.
 The number of results may be greater >1 when a secondary index format (such as ZipNum) is used, but is not guaranteed to return any more than 1 result.
 Combining this setting with **limit=** will ensure that *no more* than N last results.

-    Ex: This query will result in upto 5 of the latest (by date) query results:
+    Ex: This query will result in up to 5 of the latest (by date) query results:

     http://web.archive.org/cdx/search/cdx?url=archive.org&fastLatest=true&limit=-5